Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Numerical experiments and comparison with theoretical predictions

 \paragraph{Comparison with experiments ---}

 In Fig.~\ref{fig: Finite beta - Gen Error and T-S Overlap}, we illustrate the remarkable agreement between the analytical results for the overlaps, Eq.~\eqref{Eq.
 Overlap concentration}, and the generalization error described in Sec.~\ref{sec: gen_error}, with numerical results obtained from LD.
 Notably, systems with as few as $K=10$ hidden units are already well described by our large-width theory.
 Previous work using a simplified \emph{annealed} calculation~\cite{oostwal_hidden_2021} showed that the choice of activation function influences the nature of the learning phase transition.
 In a similar regression setting, the authors found that networks with ReLU activation undergo a continuous phase transition at a critical value of $\Tilde{\alpha}$.
-We recover this result, as shown in the left panel in Fig.~\ref{fig: Finite beta - Gen Error and T-S Overlap}, where we observe a \emph{specialization transition} at $\Tilde{\alpha}_{\rm spec}$.
+We recover this result, as shown in the upper-left panel in Fig.~\ref{fig: Finite beta - Gen Error and T-S Overlap}, where we observe a \emph{specialization transition} at $\Tilde{\alpha}_{\rm spec}$. \unsure{In this large-dataset regime, the quenched computation effectively reproduces the annealed prediction, which corresponds to the small $\beta$ limit}.
 However, our more accurate \emph{quenched} computation predicts that for sufficiently large $\beta$, i.e. close to the ERM setting, ReLU networks exhibit a discontinuous phase transition (see left panel in Fig.~\ref{fig: T_zero}).
-In contrast, for networks with Erf activation we observe a discontinuous transition independently of $\beta$ (right panel on Fig.~\ref{fig: Finite beta - Gen Error and T-S Overlap}).
+In contrast, for networks with an Erf activation, we observe a discontinuous transition, independently of $\beta$ (upper-right panel of Fig.~\ref{fig: Finite beta - Gen Error and T-S Overlap} and right panel in Fig.~\ref{fig: T_zero}).
 Discontinuous transitions are associated with the presence of metastable thermodynamic states.
 Depending on the initialization, these states can trap LD, preventing it from sampling the Gibbs measure.
 We identify the presence of metastability by running LD with both random and teacher-close initializations of the weights.
 In the latter case, LD follows the specialized branch for $\Tilde{\alpha}\geq \Tilde{\alpha}_s$, where the teacher-student overlap increases with the training set size.
 Conversely, with random initialization, LD approaches the specialization branch at a value $\Tilde{\alpha}>\Tilde{\alpha}_{\rm spec}$ and not at the theoretical transition.
 This signals the possible presence of a \textit{hard phase} for LD, where it fails to equilibrate when the weights are initialized randomly.
 A theoretical explanation for this may require a finer analysis taking into account the effects of ``replica symmetry breaking'' in physics jargon \cite{mezard1987spin,antenucci2019glassy}.